Sunday Morning Schedule

 9:00 - 9:30 Breakfast for children and youth (South Fellowship Hall)

 10:15-10:45 Coffee Fellowship (East Fellowship Hall)

-11:30 am Children's Worship
+11:00 - 11:30 Children's Worship (Fellowship Hall)

 Download a pdf copy of our newsletter.
 If you have trouble downloading on click, right click and select the save to your desktop option.

 Moment for Mission

 Be Reconciled: Move Together, Heal Together, Bound Together